tendentious/Angular-Simple-Table/README.md

 # Angular-Simple-Table
 A simple table module with sorting and filters for general use.
+This project uses Angular JS v1.4.7 .

 Working example on : http://plnkr.co/sJUFaBLVlfIFVhwBmAqC?p=info